natdorshimer/foundry-macros/README.md

 There is a toggle button that will enable "bloody" behavior.
 When your HP drops below 50% or above 50% the token will automatically change.

 In order for this to work, you need to make sure one of your tokens has "Bloodied" in its name.
+Additionally, if you have a token with the name "combat" in it, it will switch to that token in combat.

 ![Switch Token](image.png)